What’s Happening

 About Quarterlands.com

-In Dec 2021 another developer dropped another planning application to the planners.
+In Dec 2021 another developer dropped another planning application to the planners at LCCC.

 In late January 2022 the notification landed on a handful of local doormats.
 With less than a week to respond to the application one of our number asked friends and neighbours what they thought.
 None of them had heard about it.
 A group of us got together on Zoom to talk about it and decided that we needed to find out more.